How the oil market works

 Luckily, you don’t need to handle large amounts of crude in order to trade the oil markets.
 That’s because most oil and gas trading is handled via futures.

 However, you will need to fund before you place your first trade.
-Funding a trading account is simple.
+Investing in a trading account is simple.

 If you’d like to try out oil trading without the risk of losing any capital, there are many demo accounts available.
 Your demo will come preloaded with virtual funds, which you can use to trade live oil markets.

-You can use your account to trade Brent Crude and WTI (Called US Light Crude on the platform), as well as Heating Oil, Natural Gas and No Lead Gasoline.
+You can use your account to trade Brent Crude and WTI (Called US Light Crude on the platform), also referred to as crude oil trading.
+And as well as Heating Oil, Natural Gas, and No Lead Gasoline.
 And you can access a variety of tools to help you identify the right time to open your first position, including: